-Students who need financial assistance to pursue graduate programs are encouraged to take advantage of the various types of aid available at the University (for undergraduate student financial assistance programs, see the Undergraduate Catalog).
-Application forms and information may be obtained from the Financial Aid Office in the Fieldhouse.
-Financial aid can be categorized into major kinds as follows:
+Students who need financial assistance to pursue graduate programs are encouraged to take advantage of the various types of aid available at the University Financial aid can be categorized into three major kinds as follows:

 I. U.S. Department of Education Programs (Federal Title IV Student Aid)